 a Clearing Member wishes to transfer Pledged Eligible Collateral to be recorded in any of its Collateral Accounts for the purpose of substituting such Pledged Eligible Collateral for any Collateral recorded in its Collateral Accounts,

 it shall notify LCH SA of its request to transfer Pledged Eligible Collateral to the relevant Pledged Account by submitting the relevant form by any means as specified in a Clearing Notice.
-The process that a Clearing Member and LCH SA must follow to process the return of substituted Collateral to the Clearing Member is set out in paragraph 3.7(g) (for Euro denominated Cash Collateral), 3.8(h) (for non-Euro denominated Cash Collateral), 3.8(i) (for USD denominated Cash Collateral), 3.10(c) (for Eligible Collateral transferred with full title) or 3.17(b) (for US T-Bills), as applicable.
+The process that a Clearing Member and LCH SA must follow to process the return of substituted Collateral to the Clearing Member is set out in paragraph 3.7(g) (for Euro denominated Cash Collateral), 3.8(h) (for non-Euro denominated Cash Collateral), 3.8(i) (for USD denominated Cash Collateral), 3.10.1(c) (for Eligible Collateral transferred with full title) or 3.10.2(d) (for Eligible Collateral transferred with full title pursuant to a triparty arrangement), as applicable.

 In respect of a CCM only, if such CCM notifies to LCH SA that Pledged Eligible Collateral will be transferred to the Client Pledged Account but the CCM does not specify to which CCM Client Collateral Account(s) some or all such Pledged Eligible Collateral should be recorded, LCH SA will not accept the request to transfer such Pledged Eligible Collateral.